Dynamics of Entanglement Wedge Cross Section from Conformal Field Theories: Introduction and Summary

-Let us summarize the results of the present Letter.
-First, we have studied the time evolution of the reflected entropy by a local operator quench and see a perfect agreement with the EWCS for a falling particle geometry\cite{Nozaki2013}.
-Comparing with the mutual information, our results directly suggest that classical correlations are also important even in the dynamical process of subregion/subregion duality.
-Second, we study the reflected entropy for heavy states.
-Interestingly, we can see the phase transition of the EWCS originally discussed in \cite{Takayanagi2018a, Nguyen2018}.
-Our analysis leads improvement of the bulk dual of the heavy state: we should take into account the end of the world brane wrapping around the blackhole horizon.
-Note that this is also the case for the usual EE first discussed in \cite{Asplund2015}.
-Third, we study the local operator quench for rational conformal field theories (RCFTs) and see the agreement with the quasi-particle picture.
-We should stress that the above analysis also holds for the odd entanglement entropy\cite{Tamaoka2019}, which is another generalization of the EE for mixed states.
+We have to mention that the above analysis also holds for the odd entanglement entropy\cite{Tamaoka2019}, which is another generalization of the EE for mixed states.
 These results can be achieved by using the fusion kernel approach in two-dimensional CFT\cite{Kusuki2018c, Collier2018, Kusuki2019}.
 We will report the detail of technical parts (for both CFT and gravity) in our upcoming paper\cite{Kusuki:2019e}.